masater/encyclopedia/github.md

 # Introduction to GitHub

 ## Git
-Git is a programm that handles the complex development workflow of code.
-Often code is developed in groups, and different people changing different things would constantly break everything, while having exactly one person writing code at any given time would slow down development and complicated everything.
+Git is a program that handles the complex development workflow of code.
+Often code is developed in groups, and different people changing different things would constantly break everything, while having exactly one person writing code at any given time would slow down development and complicate everything.

-This is solved by git - it allows you to branch, develop, test and merge your code in a safer way, while allowing multiple people work on the same code base, and it tracks and backs up changes such that you in principle can go back to a previous, working version.
+This is solved by Git - it allows you to branch, develop, test and merge your code in a safer way, while allowing multiple people to work on the same code base, and it tracks and backs up changes such that you can in principle go back to a previous, working version.

-## GitHub, GitLab, BitBucket, SourceFrog
+## GitHub, GitLab, BitBucket, SourceForge
-These are all webhosted git services, hosting, tracking and backing up your code, while offering further integration tools and services.
+These are all web-hosted Git services, hosting, tracking and backing up your code, while offering further integration tools and services.
-To effictivly use them, you should have git installed.
+To effectively use them, you should have Git installed.
-While most of the following is applicable to all services with slight adaptations, the following will focus on GitHub syntax / examples.
+While most of the following is applicable to all services with slight adaptations, the following will focus on GitHub syntax/examples.

 ## Setting up Git
-Make sure git is installed.
+Make sure Git is installed.
 Setup user, and Email:

 ```bash